Karan6354/DailyFlash/README.md

 <!-- About the Project -->
 ## About the Project

-DailyFlash is a responsive website that offers daily news updates using the Google News API.
+DailyFlash is a website that offers daily news updates using the Google News API.
 For front-end development, I used HTML, CSS, Tailwind CSS, and JavaScript.
 I created a simple, intuitive UI to improve the user experience.

 <!-- Screenshots -->